 Polonnaruwa had been a Buddhist city and it harbours a large number of Buddhist temples, Stupas, dagobas, and Buddha statues such as Gal Vihara (Polonnaruwa Gal Vihara).
 Same time, travellers can witness many temples with Hindu backgrounds, which is a clear sign that Hindu influence was very evident in Polonnaruwa by the 10th century AD.
 In this article, we discuss some popular Hindu shrines in Polonnaruwa because they are also considered important places to visit in Polonnaruwa.
 These Hindu shrines are spread over the entire ancient city, except in the Polonnaruwa quadrangle, however, most of them are discovered near the main entrance.

 Vishnu Devala No. 4: is known to people as the Naipena Vihara, which literally means “cobra hood temple”.
 Of the two contiguous Hindu shrines, that on the north is the shrine devoted to the worship of Vishnu.

-“Naipena vihara” is the name of the this Hindu temple, the name derived from the presence peculiar type of Cobra head.
-The cobra head is made five cobra hood of stucco.
-It is placed on the dome of the Hindu temple, which is been reclaimed by nature, and in the ruined status now.
+“Naipena vihara” is the name of this Hindu temple, the name derived from the presence peculiar type of Cobra head.
+The cobra head is made of five cobra hoods of stucco.
+It is placed on the dome of the Hindu temple, which is been reclaimed by nature and is in a ruined status now.

 Siva Devala No.5